 Vacuum Decay Method

 The Multi-Q vacuum decay method is quick and easy.
 The sample is placed into a closely fitting chamber that is specially designed based on sample type and size.
 Once enclosed, vacuum is applied to the chamber.
 The vacuum level inside the chamber and any changes in vacuum are measured over a predetermined test time using absolute and differential pressure transducers.
 An increase in pressure that exceeds the predetermined pass or fail parameters indicates the presence of a leak.
+The Multi-Q HD has been developed for applications that require higher sensitivity and can test as low as 1µm.

 * Dependent on container type and content